Is Suing in Small Claims Court for a Breach of Contract Difficult?

 When a person signs a contract carelessly without reading the contract and without any improper conduct by the other party to the contract, generally, the...Learn More

 Parties are forbidden from engaging in deceptive practices when negotiating contracts as well as when performing contracts and are required to correct known...Learn More

 When a party to a contract indicates an intention to disregard terms within a contract, such conduct may be deemed a repudiation of the contract which may...Learn More

 What Happens If Parties Agree to Contract Terms But Then Ignore the Contract Terms?
-When Parties to a Contract Show a Lack of Intention to Enforce the...Learn More
+Where Contract Terms Are Ignored By the Contract Parties the Right to...Learn More

 The basic principles of contract law include the concept that a principal becomes responsible for the agreements made by an agent that is acting for the...Learn More

 When reviewing a contract for interpretation purposes, the law considers the intention of the parties to the contract rather than just the expressly written...Learn More

 How Does a Court Interpret a Contract When Terms Were Left Out of the Agreement?
 When a Contract Lacks Certain Details a Court May Be Called Upon to Insert...Learn More

 A contract that lacks detail or terms on a specific concern may be interpreted using an objective review of the surrounding circumstances that existed when the...Learn More

 When a contract contains an explicit expiry date, the contract may be implicitly extended or renewed by the conduct of the parties that shows disregard to the...Learn More